fennerm/flashfocus/README.md

 ### Arch

-Install from the Arch User Repository: `flashfocus-git`
+Install from the Arch User Repository: `flashfocus`

 ### Ubuntu/Debian